chaelli/blog/src/data/blog-posts/fun-fact-about-emojis.md

 So, what is this all about? `length=1` and `length=2` can be explained by javascripts use of UTF-16.
 In UTF-16 the most used characters are represented by 1 byte, the less often used (not within the first 65536 characters) are represented by 2 bytes.

 It's a bit more complex for the other ones.
 The are actually created from multiple emojis that are combined with an invisible character or - in the case of skin-tones - have a color-modifier behind the main emoji.
-Click on the following emojis to see what emojis they consist of (or type/paste one into the input area):

-**Click on an emoji to see its parts:**

-👁️‍🗨️
-👩‍❤️‍💋‍👨
-👍🏾
-👨‍👩‍👦‍👦

-**Try your own:**
-[Input field would be here]

-Depending on your browser and operating system, you might not see all emojis / parts correctly.